 San Francisco is home to one of the world’s largest Chinatowns, so you’d be doing yourself a disservice if you didn’t check it out while you’re in town.

-The San Francisco Chinatown was established in 1848 and has played an integral part in the history, culture, and livelihood of Chinese immigrants in the Bay Area.
+The San Francisco Chinatown was established in 1848 and has played an integral part in Chinese immigrants’ history, culture, and livelihood in the Bay Area.

 You’ll feel transported as you weave throughout the vibrant streets and alleyways that make up the district.
 Don’t be alarmed if you see a few cadavered animal heads staring at you.